- How is chronic myelomonocytic leukemia treated?

 - General approach to treatment of chronic myelomonocytic leukemia

 Hematopoietic growth factors are hormone-like substances that stimulate bone marrow to produce blood cells.
-These substances occur naturally in the body, but scientists have found a way to make them outside of the body in large amounts.
-This allows patients to receive these factors in larger doses than would be produced by their own body.
+These substances occur naturally in the body, but scientists have found a way to make them in large amounts.
+This lets patients receive these factors in larger doses than would be produced by their own body.